Türkiye

 Country Risk Analysis of Türkiye

-Under President Erdoğan’s rule, the Turkish economy has grown by an average of 5.5 per cent per year over the past 20 years.
-However, the ambition to achieve growth at all costs has led to a series of economic crises in recent years, with growth being achieved mainly through private credit growth rather than productivity growth or improved competitiveness.
-Inflation has averaged 55 per cent annualised since 2021, and Erdoğan’s tightening grip on the state apparatus – the country now has its fifth central bank governor since 2019 – has been partly responsible for scaring foreign capital away from Türkiye.
+Under President Erdoğan’s rule over the past 20 years, the Turkish economy has grown by an average of 5.5 per cent per year.
+At the same time, the ambition to achieve growth at any cost has resulted in a series of economic crises in recent years, rooted in growth that has been driven primarily by high credit expansion rather than productivity improvements or increased competitiveness.
+Since 2021, inflation has averaged 52 per cent annually, and Erdoğan’s increasingly firm grip on the state apparatus — the country now has its sixth central bank governor since 2019 — has at times deterred foreign capital from Türkiye.

 Business environment

-The demand for EKN’s guarantees has increased since 2018 following the economic turbulence in 2021 and due to the deteriorating risk environment.
-Letter of credit guarantees, where EKN shares the risk with banks that confirm letters of credit on behalf of Swedish exporters and where the counterparties are Turkish banks, have increased during the current financial turbulence, and constitute a large proportion of the guarantees issued.
+Demand for EKN guarantees has increased following the economic turmoil in 2021 and due to a deteriorating risk environment.
+Letter of credit guarantees — where EKN shares risk with banks confirming letters of credit on behalf of Swedish exporters and where the counterparties are Turkish banks — have increased during the current financial turbulence and account for a large share of total guarantee volume.

 More for companies that want to export to Türkiye